Cagriyoruk/RedHat-ChRIS-Internship/_posts/2021-03-08-local-openshift.md

 4 infos identified, use 'oc status --suggest' to see details.
 ```

 I want to wrap up this blog post with saying that I finished the first draft of the MOC integration.
-If you want to take a look or give any feedback you can find it here -> If working with ChRIS is something you want to do, definitely check out the document I wrote here -> [ChRIS MOC Integration](https://github.com/Cagriyoruk/CHRIS_docs/blob/master/usecases/MOC_integration/moc_integration.adoc).
+If you want to take a look or give any feedback you can find it here -> [ChRIS MOC Integration](https://github.com/Cagriyoruk/CHRIS_docs/blob/master/usecases/MOC_integration/moc_integration.adoc).
 As always, Thanks for reading 😃